Unification of theories in physics: Unification of magnetism, electricity, light and related radiation

 The ancient Chinese people observed that certain rocks such as lodestone and magnetite were attracted to one another by an invisible force.
 This effect was later called magnetism, which was first rigorously studied in the 17th century.
 However, prior to ancient Chinese observations of magnetism, the ancient Greeks knew of other objects such as amber, that when rubbed with fur would cause a similar invisible attraction between the two.
 This was also studied rigorously in the 17th century and came to be called electricity.
 Thus, physics had come to understand two observations of nature in terms of some root cause (electricity and magnetism).
 However, work in the 19th century revealed that these two forces were just two different aspects of one force – electromagnetism.

 The "second great unification" was James Clerk Maxwell's 19th century unification of electromagnetism.
 It brought together the understandings of the observable phenomena of magnetism, electricity and light (and more broadly, the spectrum of electromagnetic radiation).

 This was followed in the 20th century by Albert Einstein's unification of the description of space and time into an inseparable continuum, and of mass and energy through his theory of special relativity.

 Alignment of quantum mechanics with special relativity

 Later, Paul Dirac developed quantum field theory, placing quantum mechanics within the framework of special relativity.

 Unification of electromagnetic and weak interactions

-A relatively recent unification is of electromagnetism and the weak interaction, which are now considered to be manifestations of the electroweak interaction.
-This resulted in significant predictions such as the existence of the W and Z bosons, which were subsequently borne out.
+A relatively recent unification of electromagnetism and the weak interaction was developed by Sheldon Glashow, Abdus Salam, and Steven Weinberg, leading to what is now known as the electroweak interaction.
+This theory made significant predictions, including the existence of the W and Z bosons, which were subsequently confirmed experimentally.